-Most respondents reported observing a negative bushfire impact on wildlife (N = 17), while a few reported only change (N = 3) or even positive impacts (N = 2).
+Most respondents reported observing a negative bushfire impact on wildlife (N = 9), while one reported a positive response.
 Of the categories that could be chosen to classify the impact, 'wildlife death' was the one selected the most (Figure 26).
-Most reports were about aquatic wildlife (N = 15); however, 5 respondents submitted observations related to non-aquatic fauna (e.g., kangaroos).

-54% of respondents (N = 12) reported no measures have been implemented to treat this animal impact to their knowledge.
-Amongst the measures implemented, soil erosion control and the help of rescue teams were mentioned.
-64% of respondents (N = 14) stated that they were completely confident that the impact was linked to bushfires.
+40% of respondents (N = 4) reported no measures have been implemented to treat this animal impact to their knowledge.
+Soil erosion control was the only remediation measure reported.
+80% of respondents (N = 8) stated that they were completely confident that the impact was linked to bushfires.